The tongue-specific proteome

 In order to illustrate the relation of tongue tissue to other tissue types, a network plot was generated, displaying the number of genes with shared expression between different tissue types.

 Figure 2.
 An interactive network plot of the tongue enriched and group enriched genes connected to their respective enriched tissues (grey circles).
 Red nodes represent the number of tongue enriched genes and orange nodes represent the number of genes that are group enriched.
 The sizes of the red and orange nodes are related to the number of genes displayed within the node.
 Each node is clickable and results in a list of all enriched genes connected to the highlighted edges.
 The network is limited to group enriched genes in combinations of up to 4 tissues, but the resulting lists show the complete set of group enriched genes in the particular tissue.

-A major part of tongue tissue consists of muscle fibres also present in heart and skeletal muscle.
-This explains expression of genes like; Actin alpha 1 ACTA1, Myomesin 1 MYOM1, and Sarcalumenin SRL.
+A major part of tongue tissue consists of muscle fibers also present in the heart and skeletal muscle.
+This explains the expression of genes like; Actin alpha 1 ACTA1, Myomesin 1 MYOM1, and Sarcalumenin SRL.
 Another organ tongue has group enriched gene expression in common with is skin.
-This is due to both tissue types expressing several endothelial specific genes, for example: KLK5, Keratin 14 (KRT14) and -75 (KRT75).
-Other tissues tongue have group enriched gene expression in common with is esophagus and lymphoid tissue.
+This is due to both tissue types expressing several endothelial specific genes, for example; KLK5, Keratin 14 (KRT14) and -75 (KRT75).
+Other tissues tongue have group enriched gene expression in common with is the esophagus and lymphoid tissue.
 Some examples of these genes are; Transglutaminase 1 (TGM1), Alcohol dehydrogenase 7 (ADH7) and Keratin 4 (KRT4).

 Tongue anatomy and function